Why World Population Growth Endangers Everyone (Infographics)

 In the history of planet earth there have been five mass extinctions of plant and animal species, but scientists warn that humanity is triggering the sixth mass extinction.

-published in Science magazine estimates that plant and animal species are now being extinguished at a rate that is 1,000 times the natural rate.
+A recent study published in Science magazine estimates that plant and animal species are now being extinguished at a rate that is 1,000 times the natural rate.
 The number of species classified as critically endangered by the International Union for the Conservation of Nature more than doubled from 1,880 in 2000 to 4,345 in 2014.

 Millions live in poverty and hunger.